anthony-devarti/weatherapp/Project Data/pseudocode.md

     the field should validate that the postal code being entered is valid.

-    the buttons should read "Go" and "My location".
+    the buttons should read "Go" and "Use My location".
 The first one will grab the weather based on the postal code.  trap for onSubmit failure "prevent default".
 DONT USE A FORM FIELD. and the my location button will base it on your lat and long

     The Title should be stationary text at the top of the screen.
 No need for it to do anything.